 A total of 60 samples were collected and processed from the Upper Yakima River drainage this past year (5 reaches, 12 samples from each reach).
-The same reaches (Stampede Pass, Easton, Camelot to Ensign Ranch, Elk Meadows, and Cle Elum) have been sampled annually for the past 16 years.
-Although average fine sediment levels in the Easton and Elk Meadows reaches increased from 2011, overall average percent fine sediment less than 0.85mm for the combined Upper Yakima drainage was again the lowest observed over the sixteen years of sampling (Figure 22).
+The same reaches (Stampede Pass, Easton, Camelot to Ensign Ranch, Elk Meadows, and Cle Elum) have been sampled annually for the past 17 years.
+Although average fine sediment levels in 4 of the 5 reaches increased from 2012, overall average percent fine sediment less than 0.85mm for the combined Upper Yakima drainage was again relatively low (Figure 21).

-Figure 21.
-Fine Sediment Trends in the South Fork Tieton River, 1999-2012.
+Figure 20.
+Fine Sediment Trends in the South Fork Tieton River, 1999-2013.
 Note: Data for 2007 were collected from only 1 Riffle.

-Figure 22.
-Overall average percent fine sediment (< 0.85 mm) in spawning gravels of the Upper Yakima River, 1997-2012.
+Figure 21.
+Overall average percent fine sediment (< 0.85 mm) in spawning gravels of the Upper Yakima River, 1997-2013.